nuxeo/nuxeo-bench-site/content/infrastructure.md

 ---
-title: "Benchmark infrastructure"
+title: "Infrastructure"
-date: "2016-01-18"
 slug: "infra"
 ---

-## Overview

-This page describes the Nuxeo benchmark infrastructure that run on Amazon Web Service (AWS).
+Nuxeo benchmark infrastructure runs on Amazon Web Service (AWS).

-## Infrastructure

 The benchmark infrastructure is composed of: